An extension of Rees theorem and two interpretations of a vector in the joint reduction lattice: Examples

-An ideal $J \subseteq I$ is called a {\it reduction} of $I$ if $JI^{n} = I^{n+1}$ for some $n$.
-We say $J$ is a {\it minimal reduction} of $I$ if whenever $K \subseteq J$ and $K$ is a reduction of $I$, then $K=J$ \cite{north-rees}.
-The {\it reduction number} of $I$ with respect to a minimal reduction $J$ of $I$ is defined as
+Recall that a reduction $K$ is called a {\it minimal reduction} of $I$ if whenever $K' \subseteq K$ and $K'$ is a reduction of $I$, then $K'=K$ \cite{north-rees}.
+The {\it reduction number} of $I$ with respect to a minimal reduction $K$ of $I$ is defined as

-The {\it reduction number} of $I$ denoted by $r(I)$ is defined to be the minimum of $r_J(I)$ where $J$ varies over all minimal reductions of $I$.
+The {\it reduction number} of $I$ denoted by $r(I)$ is defined to be the minimum of $r_K(I)$ where $K$ varies over all minimal reductions of $I$.